venkyscafe/Docker/volumes_and_bind-mounts/README.md

 		CMD -> docker volume rm <VOLUME_NAME1> <VOLUME_NAME2>
 		EX  -> docker volume rm venky_volume

-	Step 5: Create a simple Docker file with ubuntu as base image to create an Image and then a container to attach it to the volume <VOLUME_NAME>.
+	Step 5: Create a simple Docker file with Ubuntu as base image to create an Image and then a container to attach it to the volume <VOLUME_NAME>.

 		CMD -> FROM <IMAGE_NAME>:<TAG>
 		EX  -> FROM ubuntu:latest

-	Step 6: Now, build the image from the Docker file with below command
+	Step 6: Now, build the image from the Docker file with the below command

 		CMD -> docker build -t <IMAGE_NAME>:<TAG> .
 		EX  -> docker build -t volume_image .

-	Step 7: Run the below command to mount the volume with --mount command to create more verbosity in -d detach mode
+	Step 7: Run the below command to mount the volume with the --mount command to create more verbosity in -d detach mode

 		CMD -> docker run -d --mount source=<VOLUME_NAME>,target=<APP_DIR> --name <CONTAINER_NAME> <IMAGE_NAME>:<TAG> (DEFAULT:READ-WRITE)
 		EX  -> docker run -d --mount source=venky_volume,target=/app --name volume_container volume_image:latest